superluminar-io/aws-luminarlz-cli/blueprints/foundational/README.md

 ## Overview

-Contains the configuration for the [AWS Landing Zone Accelerator (LZA)](https://awslabs.github.io/landing-zone-accelerator-on-aws/latest/).
+Contains the configuration for the [Landing Zone Accelerator on AWS (LZA)](https://awslabs.github.io/landing-zone-accelerator-on-aws/latest/).
 It uses the [aws-luminarlz-cli](https://github.com/superluminar-io/aws-luminarlz-cli) to manage and deploy the LZA config.